Blog

 5kg+ orders: $0.16/gram

-It's important to note that while rack rates can change with some frequency to adapt to market conditions, larger customers or those with long-term contracts can lock in their prices for extended periods.
-This provides stability for both the customer and the print farm.
+Worth noting: while rack rates can change fairly often to adapt to market conditions, larger customers or those with long-term contracts can lock in their prices for extended periods.
+That gives stability to both sides.

 Flexibility in Action: The B2B Model and Volume Commitments

-The true test of any pricing model is its ability to adapt to the diverse needs of customers, especially in B2B relationships.
-Our model shines in this aspect by introducing the concept of volume commitments and a "use it or lose it" policy.
+The real test of any pricing model is whether it adapts to different customer needs, especially in B2B relationships.
+This is where volume commitments and a "use it or lose it" policy come in.

-Let's say a business customer anticipates needing a significant volume of 3D printing over the next year.
-We can offer them a committed rate based on a monthly volume.
-For example a 12 month commitment to consume 10kg/month may be $0.12/gram while 25kg/month may be $0.10.
+Say a business customer expects to need a lot of printing over the next year.
+You can offer them a committed rate based on monthly volume.
+For example, a 12-month commitment to consume 10kg/month might be $0.12/gram, while 25kg/month could be $0.10.

-The customer pays for this committed volume each month of a multi-month contract whether they use it or not, but in return, they get a guaranteed lower rate and priority service.
-This "use it or lose it" policy might seem strict at first glance, but it offers several benefits:
+The customer pays for this committed volume each month whether they use it or not.
+In return, they get a guaranteed lower rate and priority service.
+The "use it or lose it" part might sound harsh, but it actually works well for everyone:

 Predictability for both parties.
-The print farm can plan resources more effectively, while the customer locks in capacity at a favorable rate.
+You can plan resources more effectively.
+The customer locks in capacity at a good rate.

 Flexibility within the commitment.
 The customer can use their committed volume for any mix of projects, from prototypes to production runs.

 Incentive for efficient use.
-Customers are motivated to plan their printing needs more strategically to maximize their commitment.
+Customers plan their printing needs more strategically to get the most out of their commitment.

-For instance, imagine a product design firm commits to 20kg per month.
-In a busy month, they might use 25kg, paying the committed rate for 20kg and a slightly higher rate for the extra 5kg.
-In a slower month, they might only use 15kg, but they've still secured capacity and favorable pricing for when they need it.
+For example, imagine a product design firm commits to 20kg per month.
+In a busy month, they use 25kg and pay the committed rate for 20kg plus a slightly higher rate for the extra 5kg.
+In a slower month, they only use 15kg, but they've still secured capacity and favorable pricing for when they need it.

 Don't be surprised if well-running business clients will happily pay you in larger installments, like once every 3 or 6 months on an annual contract for only an additional 1-1.5% discount.